flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: The maximum bet amount in Baccarat is how much?
 Question: The minimum bet amount in Baccarat is how much?
 Q: In Baccarat, What is the maximum bet for the table?
+Q: In baccarat, what's the maximum bet allowed?
+Q: In baccarat, what's the minimum bet allowed?
 Answer: The maximum and minimum bet limits will only be displayed within the Bet Limits menu in the gaming table after the Player has sit on the table.

 Question: What is Player Pair in Baccarat?